Lewis-Walter-K/AI_Drowsiness_Detection/README.md

  By clicking "SPACEBAR" it will record 20 frame per second.
 Make the face of a person status based on the mode selected.

  ### Train your model
- After collecting your dataset -> Process your dataset
+ After collecting your dataset or installing image dataset (OPTIONAL) -> Process your dataset
  ```bash
 jupyter notebook process_data.ipynb
 ```
-Then train your model
+Then use the "final.csv" to train your model
 ```bash
 jupyter notebook model_Khang.ipynb
 ```

 ## Limitations
 * __Lighting condition__: The system heavily relies on Mediapipe model visibility to facial and posture landmarks.
 Performance may degrade in low-light or infrared enviroments.